luojiahai/luojiahai.github.io/content/posts/foundations-of-transformers-inference.md

 #### Fetch online model given task identifier

-The pipeline downloads and caches the default model (configured for each eask) from the Model Hub.
+The pipeline downloads the default model (configured for each eask) from the Model Hub and caches it locally.

 ```python
 >>> pipeline = transformers.pipeline(task='text-classification')